 The class website will contain course syllabus, announcements, assignments and supplementary materials.
+Registering on the website is the responsibility of a student.

 Letters of recommendation

 Letters of recommendation will be provided upon request only to students, who have completed all course requirements and obtained a total score of not less than 94%.